 About self-driving cars, 53.7 percent said they would not consider buying one, 26.8 percent said they would, and 19.4 percent said they didn’t know.
 Of those who said they would not, 48 percent said they enjoy driving and like having control over the car; 34 percent said the cars would be prone to accidents; and 13.6 percent said they thought the price was too high.

 Procter & Gamble?

 Procter & Gamble came to the show for the first time in its 182-year history.
 Of the products it announced, the most popular was an online beauty tool that makes custom skincare recommendations using artificial intelligence, coming in at 26 percent approval.

 Overall, 20.6 percent said they would buy a travel learning lab kit for skin care counseling; 23.3 percent said they would buy a connected smart home fragrance device that can distribute custom levels of scent; 24.8 percent said they would buy a toothbrush with AI; 20.3 percent said they would buy a device that scans, detects, and temporarily corrects blemishes; 16.7 percent said they would buy a self-heating razor; and 15 percent said they would buy an engineered soap that can clean using less water.

 Why buy any technology?

-Lastly, the survey asked why people would buy new products.
-40.3 percent said they would do it for entertainment purposes; 25 percent said for automating tasks; 29 percent for measuring behavior data; 37 percent for security purposes; 26 percent said for privacy reasons; 13.3 percent to share on social media; 17.8 percent said for a better gaming experience; and 9.6 percent said for receiving more personalized ads.
+Lastly, when the survey asked why people would buy new products, 40.3 percent said they would do it for entertainment purposes; 25 percent for automating tasks; 29 percent for measuring behavior data; 37 percent for security purposes; 26 percent for privacy reasons; 13.3 percent to share on social media; 17.8 percent for a better gaming experience; and 9.6 percent said for receiving more personalized ads.
 And 25.6 percent said they were not interested in buying new technologies.